Mikkomario/Emissary-Email-Client/data/doc/emissary-v0.1.md

 ##### Details

 ##### Properties
-Attachment contains the following 3 properties:
+Attachment contains the following 2 properties:
 - **Message Id** - `messageId: Int` - Id of the message to which this file is attached
   - Refers to [Message](#message)
-- **Original File Name** - `originalFileName: String` - Name of the attached file, as it was originally sent
-- **Stored File Name** - `storedFileName: String` - Name of the attached file, as it appears on the local file system.
-Empty if identical to the original file name.
+- **File Name** - `fileName: String` - Name of the attached file, as appears on the file system

 #### Message
 Represents a message sent between two or more individuals or entities